BRIDGEVILLE, IRWIN, SQUIRREL HILLPediatric Physical Therapy

 When might your child need Physical Therapy?

-Gross motor skills are some of the first buldling blocks for all areas of development.
+Gross motor skills are some of the first building blocks for all areas of development.
 We recommend consulting with a physical therapist as soon as possible if you have any concerns, especially if your child:

 • Turns or tilts their head to one side, or has a flat spot on their head